Regalia of the Russian Empire. Coronation regalia of Russian emperors. Royal regalia of the 18th century

 Power- a symbol of monarchical power (for example, in Russia - a golden ball with a crown or cross).
 The name comes from the Old Russian "d'rzha" - power.

-Royal regalia in the Armory collection
+Royal regalia in the collection of the Armory Chamber

 About the shield - below.